 (c) Allow for consideration of challenges to a hearing body member's right to sit in the consideration of the application.
-Any such challenge shall be entertained only if the person making the challenge has delivered to the member challenged and the hearing, a statement of intent to challenged and the hearing body "chair," at least 48 hours prior to the hearing, a statement of intent to challenged and the hearing body "chair," at least 48 hours prior to the hearing, a statement of intent to challenged and the hearing body "chair," at least 48 hours prior to the hearing, a statement of intent to challenge the person set-ting forth with particularity the reasons and authority for such challenge.
+Any such challenge shall be entertained only if the person making the challenge has delivered to the member challenged and the hearing, a statement of intent to challenged and the hearing body "chair," at least 48 hours prior to the hearing, a statement of intent to challenge the person set-ting forth with particularity the reasons and authority for such challenge.
 A copy of the statement of intent to challenge with proof that the "chair" and challenged member have been served shall be served upon the City Recorder at least 24 hours prior to the hearing.
 If due to information made public in accordance with subsection (7)(b) of this section, a person wishes to challenge a member's right to sit notwithstanding their failure to properly file, the hearing body, by majority vote, may decide to entertain such challenge.